-A little over a year ago I came away from a living history event with the seed germ of an idea.
+A couple of years ago I came away from a living history event with the seed germ of an idea.
 I’d been knocking around re-enactment groups for about twenty five years and I was feeling a bit jaded.
 Definitely looking for some new scenery.
 I was starting to get into Steampunk, an aesthetic that I’ve always liked but all the events I went to seemed to be about shopping and promenading in fancy clothes.
 The music scene wasn’t really grabbing my attention but I did like the retro look.
 Victoriana with a bit of creativity.

-What I was looking for was some camping and outdoor life with that Retro \ Steampunk vibe running through it but I wasn’t finding it.
+What I was looking for was some camping and outdoor life with that Retro \ Steampunk vibe running through it but I wasn’t finding any.

 I talked to lots of people that said they wanted something like that as well but I couldn’t find anyone actually doing it.

-I started sounding out the idea online and found considerable interest in the Steampunk community but also amongst re-enactors and the Bushcraft community but still found nothing happening.
+I started sounding out the idea online and found considerable interest in the Steampunk community and also amongst re-enactors and the Bushcraft community but still found nothing happening.

-When an opportunity came up to get a beautiful camp site in the Midlands, complete with a Scout Hut, for the early May bank holiday weekend.
+When an opportunity came up to use a beautiful camp site in the Midlands, complete with a Scout Hut, for the early May bank holiday weekend 2018.
 I took a huge risk and booked it.

 Almost instantly, most of the people that had shown interest online from the Re-enactment and Steampunk communities backed away saying they had other things to do.
 It was easy to see why nobody had tried to do this sort of thing before.